tanveerparhar/CSS-exercise/README.md

 # CSS-exercise
-This excercise was done to improve my html & css flexbox skills in general
+This excercise was done to improve my html & css flexbox skills in general.